LiamSwayne/Markdown-to-HTML/source.md

 # This is markdown, and a test case.
-IIII
+IIIIIIIIIIIIIII

 This is a markdown text block.
 It is still going.
 Lorem ipsum dolor sit ahmet lorem ipsum dolor sit ahmet lorem ipsum dolor sit ahmet lorem ipsum dolor sit ahmet lorem ipsum dolor sit ahmet lorem ipsum dolor.
 This is part of the same paragraph.